A warm glow and sense of connection aren’t all you get from volunteering: It can improve your mental health and help you live longer too!

 - Once you have determined that the WLP is where you would like to donate your time, please fill out our secure online Volunteer Application form.
 This can also be mailed to you by contacting the Volunteer Services Office at 617-449-7211.

-- If you are under 18 years of age, please fill out the application form and have your parent or guardian submit a Parental Permission Form to:
+- If you are at least 16 years of age, but under 18 years of age, please fill out the application form and have your parent or guardian submit a Parental Permission Form to:

 WLP Volunteer Services Office